fabueida/PouchCellInspecter/Readme.md

 🔋 Pouch Cell Inspector

-Pouch Cell Inspector is a cutting edge iOS application that uses machine-learning–powered computer vision to detect bulging lithium-ion pouch cells using only an iPhone camera.
+The battery pouch cells identifier application  is a cutting edge tool that uses machine-learning–powered computer vision to detect bulging lithium-ion pouch cells using only an iPhone camera.

 Built with Swift, SwiftUI, Vision, and CoreML, the app delivers a fast, reliable, and fully on-device battery safety inspection tool designed for:
 	•	🔧 Technicians